CSNN Distance Education – Artificial Intelligence and Academic Integrity

 What it covers Amount (CAD, plus applicable taxes)

-Rewrite administration fee, if a rewrite is granted under Section 11 As set out in the current fee schedule
+Rewrite fee, where a rewrite is offered under Section 12 As set out in the current student handbook and fee schedule

-Proctoring Service for future submissions $60.00 per applicable session
+Proctoring service for future submissions (per session) $60.00 per session

 Penalties are applied to your account at the close of the investigation and must be paid before any further engagement with the School, including new coursework, transcript issuance, or conferral of your credential.